nci/scores/docs/paper.md

 # Summary

 `scores` is a Python package containing mathematical functions for the verification, evaluation and optimisation of forecasts, predictions or models.
-It primarily supports the meteorological, climatological and geoscience communities.
-In addition to supporting the Earth system science communities, it also has wide potential application in machine learning and other domains.
+It primarily supports the geoscience communities; in particular, the meteorological, climatological and oceanographic communities.
+In addition to supporting the Earth system science communities, it also has wide potential application in machine learning and other domains such as economics.

-`scores` not only includes common scores (e.g. MAE, RMSE), it also includes novel scores not commonly found elsewhere (e.g. FIRM, Flip-Flop Index), complex scores (e.g. threshold weighted CRPS), and statistical tests (such as the Diebold Mariano test).
+`scores` not only includes common scores (e.g. Mean Aboslute Error), it also includes novel scores not commonly found elsewhere (e.g. FIxed Risk Multicategorical (FIRM) score, Flip-Flop Index), complex scores (e.g. threshold weighted continuous probability score), and statistical tests (such as the Diebold Mariano test).
 It also contains isotonic regression which is becoming an increasingly important tool in forecast verification and can be used to generate stable reliability diagrams.
 Additionally, it provides pre-processing tools for preparing data for scores in a variety of formats including cumulative distribution functions (CDF).
 At the time of writing, `scores` includes over 50 metrics, statistical techniques and data processing tools.

-All of the scores and statistical techniques in this package have undergone a thorough scientific review.
+All of the scores and statistical techniques in this package have undergone a thorough scientific and software review.
 Every score has a companion Jupyter Notebook tutorial that demonstrates its use in practice.

 `scores` is focused on supporting xarray [@Hoyer:2017] datatypes for earth system data.
 It also aims to be compatible with pandas and geopandas, and to work with NetCDF4, hdf5, Zarr and GRIB data sources among others.
 Scores is designed to utilise Dask for scaling and performance.